amh4/my_cv/README.md

 ### Who I Am

+I often think that I would need a thousand lifetimes to try and pursue everything I find interesting but sadly that’s not an option right now.
+After the worst of the pandemic was over for the healthcare sector I have taken the time to evaluate what I truly enjoy doing; building things, solving problems and being on that never ending learning curve.
+With that in mind, and being heavily exposed to the tech development process at Lifted, I decided to become a Software Engineer.
+Something which I can't believe I didn't think of years ago!

 The most genuine way I can describe myself is someone that fundamentally loves to learn and build things.
 Whether it's learning via books, podcasts, youtube videos or meeting interesting people I enjoy it all.
 My girlfriend and I are due to move in together soon and her main concern is that our flat will look like a library...which it probably will.

 I've always been drawn to big challenges where the learning curve never really plateaus.
 After spending 5 years in Financial Markets where the environment is always changing and the depth of knowledge required is never ending, I decided to take on a new challenge after becoming aware of a problem that I wanted to try and help fix.